-The MMF’s Organisation is made up of a Chairman, Vice-Chairperson, CEO, and 14 Board Members
+The MMF’s Organisation is made up of a Chairperson, CEO, and 14 Board Members

 Having graduated in Economics from the University of Malta in 1994, Kevin worked briefly as an Economics Officer within the Economic Planning Division in the Ministry of Finance before joining the Chamber of Commerce in 1997.